AlbatrossCreative/Albatross-Discord/README.md

 # Nebula 1.0
 ### ⚠️ This current build of Nebula is NOT complete and its official release will be completely different from its current release.
+### ⚠️Theme Attributes MUST be turned on for Nebula to function properly.
+Thank you.
-Nebula is a fun project to help me understand sass more, alot of unnecessary scss styling throughout the theme, all compiled into one file.
+Nebula is a fun project to help me understand sass more, alot of unnecessary scss styling throughout the theme, very little optimization, all compiled into one file.
 Have fun!

 [![Version](https://img.shields.io/github/manifest-json/v/loremly/nebula?style=for-the-badge&labelColor=404c5a&color=0a4d41)](.github/docs/changelog.md)
 [![License](https://img.shields.io/github/license/loremly/nebula?style=for-the-badge&labelColor=404c5a&color=0a4d41)](license)